nicojs/typed-inject/README.md

 ### InversifyJS uses Reflect-metadata

 InversifyJS works with a nice API using decorators.
-Decorators is in Stage 2 of ecma script proposal at the moment of writing this, so will most likely land in ESNext.
+Decorators are in Stage 2 of ecma script proposal at the moment of writing this, so they will most likely land in ESNext.
 However, it also is opinionated in that it requires you to use [reflect-metadata](https://rbuckton.github.io/reflect-metadata/), which [is supposed to be an ecma script proposal, but isn't yet (at the moment of writing this)](https://github.com/rbuckton/reflect-metadata/issues/96).
-It might take years for reflect-metadata to land in Ecma script, if it ever does.
+It might take years for reflect-metadata to land in JavaScript, if it ever does.

-### InversifyJS is not type-safe
+### InversifyJS is not typesafe

-InversifyJS is also _not_ type-safe.
+InversifyJS is also _not_ typesafe.
 There is no check to see of the injected type is actually injectable or that the corresponding type adheres to the expected type.

-<a name="type-safe-how"></a>
+<a name="typesafe-how"></a>

-## 🗝️ Type safe?
+## 🗝️ Typesafe?
 How?

-Type safe dependency injection works by combining awesome TypeScript features.
+Type safe dependency injection works by combining excellent TypeScript features.
 Some of those features are:

 - [Literal types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#string-literal-types)
 - [Intersection types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#intersection-types)